kylec725/rtouch/README.md

 ## Installation
 Install go for your given distribution.
 For Arch Linux users:
 ```
 sudo pacman -S go
 ```

-Set your GOPATH and add your GOPATH bin directory to your system path.
+Set your GOPATH environment variable and add your GOPATH bin directory to your system path.

 Clone this directory:
 ```
 git clone https://github.com/kylec725/rtouch.git
 ```

-CD into the rtouch directory and run:
+Go into the `rtouch` directory and run:
 ```
 go install
 ```

 ## Usage
 ```